South Africa Weather and Climate

 Rainfall varies considerably from west to east.
 In the northwest, annual rainfall often remains below 200 millimeters.
 Much of the eastern Highveld, in contrast, receives 500 millimeters to 900 millimeters of rainfall per year; occasionally, rainfall there exceeds 2,000 millimeters.
 A large area of the center of the country receives about 400 millimeters of rain, on average, and there are wide variations closer to the coast.
 The 400-millimeter "rainfall line" has been significant because land east of the rainfall line is generally suitable for growing crops, and land west of the rainfall line, only for livestock grazing or crop cultivation on irrigated land.

 To start planning your trip, explore Sputh Africa with us!
-We hope you enjoy browsing our info pages where you will find all the South African Attractions and destinations, plenty of photographs to inspire you and a huge selection of accredited accommodation options.
-You will find user-friendly accommodation listings sorted by region, town and suburb and by categories from South African hotels and guesthouses to self catering options.
+We hope you enjoy browsing our info pages where you will find all the South Africa's most popular Attractions and destinations, plenty of photographs to inspire you and a huge selection of accredited accommodation options.
+You will find user-friendly listings sorted by region, town and suburb and by categories from hotels and guesthouses to self catering options.
 We hope you enjoy your stay in South Africa!

 South African Weather by Region